 This is why when people begin a diet they lose several pounds right off the bat, before the weight loss slows to a relative crawl.
 The relative crawl is closer to the actual rate of fat loss.
 The earlier accelerated weight loss was a bunch of water weight flushing away.

 Secondly, that water weight loss is actually good!
 You want to shed any unnecessary extra weight, and if you can eliminate the need for your body to surround organs and load fat cells with water, it’s in your best interests to eliminate the extra baggage.
+Often, that water is there for negative reasons: A defense against existing inflammation.
+Eliminating that inflammation is a good thing for your body, water weight or not.

 The common fallacy people fall into when balancing training with weight loss is that they cut out the difference in dietary fat.